abelisle-mulesoft/azure-event-hubs-sapi-example/documentation/how-to-guide.md

 - Optionally, enter *event hubs* in the search bar on the **Role** tab and select the role **Azure Event Hubs Data Owner**.

+> [!NOTE]
-> :memo: **Note:** I use the role **Azure Event Hubs Data Owner** for convenience as it grants full access to my **Azure Event Hubs** resources.
+> I use the role **Azure Event Hubs Data Owner** for convenience as it grants full access to my **Azure Event Hubs** resources.
 Naturally, I could select another role with less privileges and I could also add more role assignments to grant additional access and privileges to other services for example.

 <img src="assets/image38.png" style="width:7.5in;height:6.45139in" />